fmerlung/interview-shop/README.md

 A small application exposing an api of products, orders and clients using Node.js + Express and PostgreSQL

 # How to run
-Install Docker and from the root folder run "docker-compose up"
+Install Docker, then from the root of the project run "docker compose up".
+From this point on the api of the shop app is exposed.

 # API Documentation